Bylaws and Board of Directors’ Internal Rules

 The Board of Directors may set up one or more temporary ad hoc committees at any time to resolve conflicts of interest; it is responsible for determining the composition and operating procedures of such committees.

-Directors may receive directors’ fees, the amount of which is voted by the ordinary shareholders’ meeting and the allocation of which is decided by the Board of Directors according to the time they devote to their mission, in part depending on their attendance, and lastly, if applicable, depending on the performance of certain specific missions.
+Directors may receive a remuneration, the amount of which is voted by the ordinary shareholders’ meeting and the allocation of which is decided by the Board of Directors on the advice of the Audit and Remuneration Committee according to the time they devote to their mission, in part depending on their attendance, and lastly, if applicable, depending on the performance of certain specific missions.

 The Board of Directors sets the remuneration of the Chair and the Chief Executive Officer and discusses the remuneration of any director of the company.